14 JAW-DROPPING NSW COASTAL WALKS

 - Light to Light Walk – Ben Boyd National Park

 We have listed the trails north to south.
-Many are in National Parks, meaning your dog won’t be welcome, but some are local council efforts, and where dogs are allowed, we have included a note.
+Many are in National Parks, meaning your dog won’t be welcome, but some are local council efforts, and where your four-legged friends are allowed, we have included a note.
 All are experiences we recommend highly and would repeat.

 Cape Byron Lighthouse Walk

-One of the classic east coast walks, as popular with locals as it is with visitors.
-If you begin this walk from the centre of Byron Bay and make your way south, which we did, it’s an excellent 4km workout each way.
+One of the classic east coast walks, that is as popular with locals as it is with visitors.
+If you begin from the centre of Byron Bay and make your way south, which we did, it’s an excellent 4km workout each way.

 Cape Byron is Australia’s most easterly point, the first place in the country to see the sun.
 Early risers will find a sunrise walk is the best way to take in the view.
+It’s also significantly quieter than it is an hour or two later.
 We tried, but an overnight storm delayed us a bit, and we missed sunrise by about an hour.

 We began our walk from Clarkes Beach and made our way to The Pass and then south to the lighthouse and Cape Byron.
-This is not a hard walk, but it does give you a good workout!
+While this is not a hard walk, it does give you a good workout!

-There are stairs, lots of stairs, and you covered them without many breaks in between.
-It certainly got my heart pumping after a few weeks of inactivity, but if you stop at all the lookouts and take time to enjoy the view (and catch your breath), it’s very manageable.
+There are stairs, lots of stairs, and you cover them without many recovery breaks in between.
+They certainly got my heart pumping after a few weeks of inactivity, but if you stop at all the lookouts and take time to enjoy the view (and catch your breath), it’s very manageable.
 If you have bad knees, take walking poles or perhaps give it a miss and drive up for the scenic view 😉

 Along the way, you will see: